Skinning uPortal

 Portal background color and image can have special effects applied.

-allows for any combination css filters to be applied.
+Setting @portal-page-body-background-image-filter allows for any combination css filters to be applied.